Some of the technical content on this site is only available in English.

 Overview

-You can activate or amend options for users, permanently delete users, and select options for automatic key assignment by using the Users tab.
+You can activate or amend options for users and select options for automatic key assignment by using the Users tab.

 Select System > General options > Users to view the tab.